 It was one late afternoon in the grasslands of Serengeti.
 We were watching a pride of lions resting near a water hole.
 It was quite a big pride, with many young cubs and juvenile ones in them.
 The mothers were busy feeding their cubs, while the little more older cubs were busy playing around.
 They all seemed to be having some quality family time.

 At a distance was a small family of elephants happily grazing their way towards the same water hole.
 Didn’t know, if they were aware of the lion’s presence at the water hole at that time……There was a little one among them as well and we were getting a bit anxious looking at them moving towards the pride.

 It was certain that, thirst, was what, was drawing them towards the water.
 They probably had been feeding for quite sometime, just like elephants do, and now, as the sun was going down, they were looking for a nice drink of cold water, before they could call it a day.

 They headed straight to a small pool of water and started to drink.
 After a few gulps, they decided to move towards the main stream, where the lions were resting.

 They were constantly watching the elephants.
-There definitely was an immense amount of tension in the air, but very little drastic movements on the grassland.
+There definitely was an immense amount of tension in the air, but very few drastic movements on the grassland.
 It seemed more like a cold war.
-Neither party seemed to be interested in any belligerent action, which, I guess, was more due to the presence young ones on both the sides.
+Neither party seemed to be interested in any belligerent action, which, I guess, was more due to the presence of young ones on both sides.